Files

 The Portable Document Format, or PDF, developed by Adobe in the ’90s is the current gold standard in document sharing.
 Mostly because it always looks the same and prints pretty well.

-It was important to us that our documents would look good when printing so we’ve created a separate rendering pipeline for our PDF documents to make sure we get the best experience.
+It was important to us that our documents would look good when printing, so we’ve created a separate rendering pipeline for our PDF documents to make sure we get the best experience.

 You can control several aspects of the pdf rendering process under the